metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 Here are a few reasons that I can think of why this could not be working:

-- Node is into some voodoo black magic and has decided to screw with me this time.
+- Node is probably into some sorcery and has decided to screw with me this time.
 - Maybe Node never even calls accept, but instead something else to accept new connections.

 I don’t believe in black magic, so I will dig into the second reasoning here.